KannonZenetism/pattern-intelligence/commentary/humanist-containment-and-the-master-servant-error.md

 Inverse placement does not automatically entail malice.

-A non-interior or inverse Form-register expression may be constrained, hollow, distorted, or non-aware without being personally antagonistic.
+A non-interior or entropically implicated Form-register expression may be constrained, hollow, distorted, or non-aware without being personally antagonistic.

 But inverse placement also does not absolve activity.